clydeee03/DermaScan_MachineLearning/README.md

 (Find your IP with `ipconfig` on Windows or `ifconfig` on Mac/Linux) The upload button will trigger the phone camera directly.

-## Giving to Cursor
-Open the acne-app folder in Cursor.
-Suggested prompt to improve the UI or add features:
-> "This is a FastAPI + HTML acne diagnosis app.
-The backend is in main.py
->  and the frontend in templates/index.html.
-The /predict endpoint accepts
->  an image upload and returns predicted_class, confidence, severity,
->  description, recommendation, and all_confidences as JSON.
->  [describe what you want changed]"